SajaTaweel/MLOps/ETL Pipeline/README.md

     ```sql
     \dt

-3. **Verify Data in Tables**: To verify that data has been loaded into each table, you can run the following queries:
+3. **Verify Data in Tables**: To verify that data has been loaded into each table, you can run the following querie:
-Verify data in the dim_customer table by running:

     ```sql
     SELECT * FROM dim_customer LIMIT 5;